bloodshinoda/flurryer-icons/README.md

 The Original Flurry icons are a creation of IconFactory.

-SOON I will be publishing here links for an iContainer, IconPackage and maybe a Ubuntu PPA.
+SOON I will be publishing here links for this icon set packaged on the following formats:
+ - ZIP (for LiteIcon and misc apps with PNG, ICNS and ICO formats)
+ - IconPackager
+ - iContainer (CandyBar)
+ - PPA Repository (apt-get...)

 Licensed under the creative commons attribution license.